-Great Plains Energy Inc. — $8 billion bridge loan from Goldman Sachs & Co. used to finance the pending purchase of Westar Energy with an approximate transaction value of $14 billion
+Great Plains Energy Inc. — $8 billion bridge loan from Goldman Sachs & Co. used to finance a proposed purchase of Westar Energy with an approximate transaction value of $14 billion

-Société Générale — $1.5 billion secured commodity borrowing base revolving credit facility for Mercuria Energy Trading, as lead arranger
+Société Générale — $2.1 billion secured commodity borrowing base revolving credit facility for Mercuria Energy Trading